• EN

 Tube sealings

-The solution for issues with fire protection dampers in ventilation and air conditioning systems in conveyor processes.
-Stöbich offers fire protection for pneumatic conveyor lines the closing elements of which are not exposed to the flow of conveyed material.
-This way, the closing element cannot be damaged or contaminated by abrasive conveyed goods.
+The solution to problems with fire protection dampers for ventilation and air conditioning systems in conveying processes.
+Stöbich offers fire protection for pneumatic conveying lines where the closing elements are not exposed to the flow.
+Thus, damage or contamination of the closure element is avoided by abrasive conveyed goods.

-• Ecotube
+• Controls

 • References